scilus/scil-documentation/source/arriving/welcome.rst

 Working from home
     If for some reason you need to work from home but you need your installation at the University, you can use these tricks to help:

     - Follow `these instructions <https://www.usherbrooke.ca/services-informatiques/repertoire/reseaux/rpv/>`_ to connect through **VPN**.
 It allows to search scientific articles with the same rights as when you are at the university (ex, free access to many articles in Google scholar).
+Another solution for articles, though, is to go on the university's `library's website <https://www.usherbrooke.ca/biblio/trouver-des/articles-de-periodiques-revues-et-journaux/>`_ and click on "Outil de découverte" if your are logged in with your CIP (top-right corner, the connexion button).
     - You can use **screen sharing** softwares such as TeamViewer.
     - You can connect through **ssh** to get your data: ssh CIP@<addresse IP>